SmithSamuelM/Papers/whitepapers/kram.md

 ## Interactive vs. Non-interactive Authentication Design

-Authentication mechanism broadly may be grouped into two different approaches, these are: interactive and non-interactive approaches.
-An interactive mechanism requires a set of requests and reponses or challenge responses with challenge response replies for secure authentication.
-Non-interactive approaches on the other hand pose unique problems because they do not allow a challenge response reply handshake.
-A request is submitted that is self-authenticating without additional interaction.
-The main benefits of non-interactive authentication are scalabilty and path independent end-to-end verifiability.
+Authentication mechanisms may be broadly grouped into two approaches: interactive and non-interactive.
+An interactive mechanism requires a set of requests and responses or challenge responses with challenge response replies for secure authentication.
+Non-interactive approaches, on the other hand, pose unique problems because they do not allow a challenge-response reply handshake.
+A self-authenticating request is submitted without additional interaction.
+The main benefits of non-interactive authentication are scalability and path-independent end-to-end verifiability.
 These benefits become more important in decentralized applications that employ zero-trust architectures.
-(By zero-trust we mean never trust always verify, this means every request is independently authenticated, there are no trusted pre-authenticated communication channels.)
+(By zero-trust, we mean never trust, always verify.
+This means every request is independently authenticated, and there are no trusted pre-authenticated communication channels.)

-For non-interactive authentication of some request for access, the most accessible core non-interactive mechanism is a non-repudiable digital signature of the request itself made with asymmetric key-pairs.
+For non-interactive authentication of a request for access, the most accessible core mechanism is a non-repudiable digital signature of the request itself, generated with asymmetric key pairs.
 The hard problem for asymmetric digital signatures is key management.
 The requester must manage private keys.
-Indeed this problem of requiring the user to manage cryptographic keys, at least historically, was deemed too hard for users which meant that only federated, token based, authentication mechanisms were acceptable.
+Indeed, this problem of requiring the user to manage cryptographic keys, at least historically, was deemed too hard for users, which meant that only federated, token-based, authentication mechanisms were acceptable.
 But given that it's now commonly accepted that users are able to manage private keys, which is a core assumption for KERI in general, then the remaining problem for non-interactive authentication using non-repudiable digital signatures is simply replay attack protection.
-Indeed with KERI the hardest problem of key management, that is, determining current key state given rotations is already solved.
+Indeed, with KERI, the hardest problem of key management, that is, determining the current key state given rotations, is already solved.

 The closest authentication mechanism to what KERI enables is the FIDO2/WebAuthn standard [FIDO2/WebAuthn](https://developers.yubico.com/WebAuthn/WebAuthn_Developer_Guide/Overview.html).
 The major difference between FIDO2/WebAuthn and KERI is that there is no built-in automated verifiable key rotation mechanism in FID02/WebAuthn.
-FIDO2/WebAuthn consists of two ceremonies, a registration ceremony and then one or more authentication ceremonies.
+FIDO2/WebAuthn consists of two ceremonies: a registration ceremony and one or more authentication ceremonies.
 Upon creation of a key-pair, the user engages in a registration ceremony to register that key pair with a host.
 This usually involves some MFA procedure that associates the entity controlling the key pair with the public key from the host's perspective.
-Once registered then individual access may be obtained through an authentication ceremony that typically involves signing the access request with the registered private key.
-Unfortunately FIDO2/WebAuthn has no in-stride verifiable key rotation mechanism.
+Once registered, individual access may be obtained through an authentication ceremony that typically involves signing the access request with the registered private key.
+Unfortunately, FIDO2/WebAuthn has no in-stride verifiable key rotation mechanism.
 Should a user ever need to rotate keys, that user must start over with a new registration ceremony to register the new key pair for that user entity.
-Whereas with KERI rotation is happens automatically with a rotation event that is verified with the pre-rotated keys.
+Whereas with KERI, rotation happens automatically with a rotation event that is verified with the pre-rotated keys.
-So given one already has KERI verified key state, using FIDO2/WebAuthn to authentical replay requests would be going backwards.
+So, given one already has a KERI verified key state, using FIDO2/WebAuthn to authenticate replay requests would be going backwards.

-Any access control or authorization mechanism based on KERI must still have some additional registration mechansim in order to link  or associate an actual entity as the controller of a given identifier.
-However, in this case where we are enabling access for the purpose of replaying key event logs, it may not be necessary to link to any external entity.
-We merely  need authenticate to the controller of the identifier regardless of the actual external entity.
-Thus authentication can be simply restricted to authenticating as the controller of the identifier via its current key state without requiring a separate registraion step to link to an external controlling entity.
-With this we can build a base level private authorization policy for a given identifier using a simple authentication mechanism based only on proof of control over the authorized identifier by signing a request or query with the current controlling key pairs of that identifier.
-This does not preclude an implementation from layering on additional authentication and authorization mechanisms such as external entity associated registration and MFA.
+Any access control or authorization mechanism based on KERI must still have some additional registration mechanism in order to link or associate an actual entity as the controller of a given identifier.
+However, in this case, where we are enabling access for the purpose of replaying key event logs, it may not be necessary to link to any external entity.
+We merely need to authenticate to the controller of the identifier regardless of the actual external entity.
+Thus, authentication can be simply restricted to authenticating as the controller of the identifier via its current key state without requiring a separate registration step to link to an external controlling entity.
+With this, we can build a base-level private authorization policy for a given identifier using a simple authentication mechanism based only on proof of control over the authorized identifier by signing a request or query with the current controlling key pairs of that identifier.
+This does not preclude an implementation from layering on additional authentication and authorization mechanisms, such as external entity associated registration and MFA.
 But the minimal simple authentication mechanism proposed here is meant to enable this layering without requiring it.

 ## Replay Attack Protection in Non-interactive Authentication